awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

 + The SAML response must be signed and unencrypted\.
 + The maximum supported size for SAML responses is 128 KB\.
 + AWS Client VPN does not provide signed authentication requests\.
 + SAML single logout is not supported\.
-Users can log out by disconnecting from the AWS\-provided client, or you can [terminate the connections](cvpn-working-connections.md#cvpn-working-connections-disassociate)\.
+Users can log out by disconnecting from the AWS provided client, or you can [terminate the connections](cvpn-working-connections.md#cvpn-working-connections-disassociate)\.
 + A Client VPN endpoint supports a single IdP only\.
 + Multi\-factor authentication \(MFA\) is supported when it's enabled in your IdP\.
-+ Users must use the AWS\-provided client to connect to the Client VPN endpoint\.
++ Users must use the AWS provided client to connect to the Client VPN endpoint\.
 They must use version 1\.2\.0 or later\.
-For more information, see [Connect using the AWS\-provided client](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html)\.
+For more information, see [Connect using the AWS provided client](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html)\.
 + The following browsers are supported for IdP authentication: Apple Safari, Google Chrome, Microsoft Edge, and Mozilla Firefox\.
-+ The AWS\-provided client reserves TCP port 35001 on users' devices for the SAML response\.
++ The AWS provided client reserves TCP port 35001 on users' devices for the SAML response\.
 + If the metadata document for the IAM SAML identity provider is updated with an incorrect or malicious URL, this can cause authentication issues for users, or result in phishing attacks\.
 Therefore, we recommend that you use AWS CloudTrail to monitor updates that are made to the IAM SAML identity provider\.
 For more information, see [Logging IAM and AWS STS calls with AWS CloudTrail](https://docs.aws.amazon.com/IAM/latest/UserGuide/cloudtrail-integration.html) in the *IAM User Guide*\.
 + AWS Client VPN sends an AuthN request to the IdP via an HTTP Redirect binding\.
 Therefore, the IdP should support HTTP Redirect binding and it should be present in the IdP's metadata document\.
 + For the SAML assertion, you must use an email address format for the `NameID` attribute\.